QuarkNerd/blog/jhenderson/_posts/2020-10-08-lets-build-snake-with-rust.md

 This method and those it calls simply use Crossterm's API to draw all of the visual aspects of the game including the snake itself, the border around the grid and the food.

 We won't dig into this method any further since this post is already long enough!
-If you'd like to dig into the rendering side of the game, check out the [source code on GitHub](https://github.com/jrhenderson1988/snake-rs/blob/df500ed74194c7b4e3bc4d55cd892b377f3960fc/src/game.rs#L171).
+If you'd like to dig into the rendering side of the game, check out the [source code on GitHub](https://github.com/jrhenderson1988/snake-rs/blob/5ee9763c8e26f76d7af9a401f58bcce04f181833/src/game.rs#L176).

 ### The Loop

-Next, we set up a flag `done` which provides our `while` loop with an exit condition.
+Next, we set up a flag, `done` which provides our `while` loop with an exit condition.
 The `while` loop begins with a little bit of setup.
 First, we call a method to calculate the `interval`, which is effectively how long each iteration of the while loop should take:

 ~~~rust
     fn calculate_interval(&self) -> Duration {